AleXXandreAutran/Principal-curves/README.md

 This repository contains a small implementation of a **simple principal-curve approximation** and several examples in 2D and 3D.

 The goal is to visualize the idea that a principal curve can act as a **high-density skeleton** of a point cloud.
-The implementation is intentionally simple and is meant for experimentation, visualization, and discussion.
+The implementation is simple for experimentation, visualization, and discussion.

 ## What the algorithm does